wix-incubator/repluggable/README.md

 With that, the `AppHost` also tracks all existing extension slots.
 This approach allows easy implementation of application-wide aspects.
 For example, removal of a package with all of its contributions across the application.

-## Package context in DOM
+## Package boundaries in DOM

-Every React component rendered under the `AppMainView` is associated with a package context.
+Every React component rendered under the `AppMainView` is associated with an _entry point context_.

-The package context is a React context, which associates its children with a specific package, and a specific entry point within the package.
+The entry point context is a React context, which associates its children with a specific entry point, and thus the package that contains it.

-- actually, the context is associated with an entry point, which is in turn associated with containing package.

 Such association provides several aspects to the children:

-- performance measurements and errors reported by the children, are automatically tagged with the package and the entry point
+- performance measurements and errors reported by the children, are automatically tagged with the entry point and the package

 - in Redux-connected components ([TODO: link to details]()):

   - dependency injection (the `getAPI` function): all dependencies are resolved in the context of the entry point

-  - state scoping (the `state` in `mapStateToProps`, and `getState()` in thunks): the state is scoped to reducers contributed by the entry point.
+  - state scoping (the `state` in `mapStateToProps`, and `getState()` in thunks): returned state object is scoped to reducers contributed by the entry point.

 > TODO: verify that getState() in thunks is actually scoped